Fun Things to do in Lightning Ridge

 We missed a couple of places here – Chambers of the Black Hand, a mine that features hand-carved artwork instead of opals, is on every must-see list, but it just didn’t appeal to us at $40 per person.
 It was also a challenge to fit into our schedule so we left it out.

-We also missed The Big Opal at $20 each and the Opal Mine Adventure, also $20; Covid had limited numbers, but we felt our money and time were better spent on the Grawin Opal Fields’ full-day tour.
+We also missed The Big Opal at $20 each and the Opal Mine Adventure, also $20; it was busy season and we had not booked.
+However we felt our money and time were better spent on the Grawin Opal Fields’ full-day tour.

-So there you have it, our travel tips for enjoying 4 days in Lightning Ridge, one of the most unique Aussie towns we have visited so far!
+So there you have it, our travel tips for enjoying 4 days in Lightning Ridge, one of the most unique Aussie towns we have been to so far!
 If you have any questions, pop over to our FB group and we will try to help.

 Planning a lap of Australia?
 Read our interviews with 5 full-time travellers and get their tips!